 When photography involved patient sittings, stinky chemicals and a certain amount of luck there was also mystery, magic, and risk – a lost romance, like vinyl records, or even the tape cassettes that Currys have just announced they will no longer be stocking.
 Now, instant images are everywhere.
-Having a camera on your phone, in your bag, and on every your street corner may be a modern miracle but it’s as romantic as Big Brother, or a date with Jade Goody’s mum.
+Having a camera on your phone, in your bag, and on every street corner may be a modern miracle but it’s as romantic as Big Brother.

 From this Friday to Saturday week David Harradine and Greg Piggot are hoping to bring the magic and chance of photography to the Battersea Arts Centre with their Camera Obscura project – a week long event using the earliest ever photographic device.